 1. Enable data-sharing between teams

 Both marketing and sales teams rely on digital data to accomplish their respective tasks.
 So the first thing you can do to synchronize their efforts is to ensure they have access to the same data.
 Sales teams that have access to quality lead data such as their name, contact numbers, valid email IDs (that you could get using an email finder), social profiles etc, can find out which style of narrative is best suited for which customer segment.
 Conversely, marketing teams armed with sales data will have an easier time writing suitable marketing content.

 To enable smarketing data-sharing within your organization, you will need the right kind of software.
 Cloud storage solutions will streamline the sharing of documents, statistics, conversation logs, and other forms of data.
 A CRM software is also useful for keeping data synchronized between teams, as well as for coordinating their activity.
 Find out which CRM is best for your teams to work together.

 2. Adopt a unified terminology

 Both marketing and sales have their own terminology for describing what they do.
 There is a lot of overlap between the two.
 But there are also terms which have a completely different meaning depending on who you ask.
-This can create a barrier to the implementation of smarketing.
+This can create a barrier to the project implementation of smarketing.
 And the way to overcome is to adopt a smarketing vocabulary both teams are comfortable with.